 Dangers of secondhand car seats

 Second-hand car seats will have wear and tear that could affect the safety protection for your child.
 The harness, for example, could have been cleaned with harsh chemicals that can make the fabric deteriorate, or the seat could have been involved in a crash and weakened.
-These are things you cannot tell just by looking at the seat.
-It's not worth the risk.
+These are things you can't tell just by looking at the seat, and it's not worth the risk.

 Older seats may not comply with the latest safety regulations, or have gone through updated safety tests, or might be missing the instruction booklet that tells you how to install and adjust the seat safely.